Introduction

 Upper-air Inversion:

-Upper temperature inversions are atmospheric phenomena that occur when a layer of warm air traps cooler air beneath it, preventing vertical mixing of the atmosphere.
+Upper temperature inversions are atmospheric phenomena that happen when warm air traps cooler air below it, preventing vertical mixing in the atmosphere..
 This inversion happens at higher altitudes and is often caused by a high-pressure system or a sudden change in atmospheric conditions.
 Upper-air inversions can lead to the buildup of pollutants and smog, as the inversion layer prevents the upward movement of air.

 The three main types of upper-air inversions are valley inversion, subsidence inversion, and frontal inversion.